 10.2.6 Idle mode Inter-RAT Cell Selection to/from NB-IoT

 NB-IoT may provide assistance information for inter-RAT cell selection to E-UTRAN/GERAN and E-UTRAN may provide assistance information for inter-RAT cell selection to NB-IoT.
 A UE may use the assistance information provided by the network for cell selection to/from NB-IoT.
+NB-IoT refers to both NB-IoT in terrestrial networks and NB-IoT in NTN.

 End of the change